mattheww/gomill/gomill_docs/mcts_tuner.rst

   Integer (default ``None``)

   The total number of games to play in the event.
-If you leave this unset, there will be no limit; see :ref:`stopping competitions`.
+If you leave this unset, there will be no limit.

 .. mc-setting:: candidate_colour